gtri/scrimmage/docs/source/tutorials/openai-plugin.rst

       and ``action_space``

     * ``calc_reward`` - called every timestep, this function returns
+      a tuple with the following order:

-      a pair representing whether the environment is done and what the reward for that step is.
+        * done: whether the environment is done
+        * reward: what the reward for that step is.
+        * info: a `pybind11 <https://pybind11.readthedocs.io/en/stable>`_ dict
+          object that can be used for debugging.
+Examples of use will be given below.
+          To return an empty dict (the typical case), just use ``pybind11::dict()``

 In python, when you call ``env.step(action)``, the action will be copied to your autonomy's ``action`` member (defined in ``ScrimmageOpenAIAutonomy``.